strongbox/strongbox/README.md

 # Installation

-Please check [here][docs-user-getting-started] for detailed instruction on how to install and setup up Strongbox on the supported platforms.
+Please check [here][docs-user-getting-started] for detailed instruction about how to install and setup up Strongbox on the supported platforms.

 # Contributing